dotnet/docs-maui/docs/platform-integration/essentials/share.md

 <!-- markdownlint-disable MD024 -->
 # [Android](#tab/android)

-- The `Subject` property is used for desired subject of a message.
+- The `Subject` property is used for the desired subject of a message.

 # [iOS](#tab/ios)